dimtsk/Booking-Web-App/README.md

 <h3>Java Roles: <h3><hr>

-By registering to the Booking web app the user has the role USER.
+<h5>By registering to the Booking web app the user has the role USER.
 The USER has only access to the view of the hotels and can make a reservation and proceed to the payment.
 We also have a second role, which is the ADMIN.
 The ADMIN can access and edit only the hotels that he owns.
-Can also add and delete a hotel from the list or update the details of his hotels.
+Can also add and delete a hotel from the list or update the details of his hotels.</h5>

 <h3>UNREGISTERED:</h3>